DorianTheGrey/DU-DamageReport/README.md

 Discord: Dorian Gray#2623 - InGame: DorianGray - GitHub: https://github.com/DorianTheGrey/DU-DamageReport

-Thanks to Jericho, Dmentia and Archaegeo for learning from their fine script.
+Thanks to Jericho, Dmentia and Archaegeo for learning a lot from their fine scripts.

 Installation/Usage below.